whitneyburton/portfolios/students/1610-back/michael-schutte/4module_portfoltio_schutte.md

   [here](https://github.com/boulder-food-rescue/food-rescue-robot/commit/60589cfcda9ce6cb2a059d8349ef9cca8befb71a),
   and [here](https://github.com/boulder-food-rescue/food-rescue-robot/commit/632dc7b1a750cc62bfcedc484e5b4c1efd81674d)
 ).
 The first two involved resolving Rubocop violations.
-The third one was a new feature spec that documents a key piece of the app's functionality.
+The third one was a new feature spec that documents a key piece of the app's functionality (a volunteer viewing available shifts on their dashboard).
 It literally got merged while I started writing this section (4/15/17)!

 ### Quantified Self Pt.
 2